 How Does Fixed Income Work?

 The word “fixed income” refers to the interest payments received by an investor, which are determined by the borrower’s creditworthiness and current interest rates.
-In general, the longer the maturity of fixed income products such as bonds, the greater the interest rate, referred to as the coupon.
+In general, the longer the maturity of fixed-income products such as bonds, the greater the interest rate, referred to as the coupon.
 But, in some cases, the short-term maturity bonds are valued high over the longer-term bonds.

 The borrower is willing to pay a higher interest rate in exchange for the ability to borrow money for an extended period of time.
 At the end of the term or maturity of the security, the borrower pays back the money they borrowed, which is called the principal or “par value.”